 “We knew nothing about HR and so at the time we were reliant on someone we didn’t know and in truth could’ve been giving us information that was incorrect.
 You get to trust someone fairly quickly when you are in a position to need their expertise and advice that proves to be right.”

-“We had to deal with a particularly toxic member of staff.
+“At Amicitia we had to deal with a particularly toxic member of staff.
 Honestly, that was a distraction for us because we were trying to run the business and this guy was causing us all sorts of trouble.
-Carolyne was excellent and it was great to have her underpin everything we were doing, ensuring we were following due process and weren’t leaving ourselves open to any sort of litigation.
+Carolyne and the team were excellent and it was great to have them underpin everything we were doing, ensuring we were following due process and weren’t leaving ourselves open to any sort of litigation.
 And that’s where the trust comes in.
 When you are in that situation and it’s that serious, the advice you get is crucially important.”

 When Chris joined AIT in 2015 one of the first things he did was to look at the employment contracts.
 He saw they were missing a number of elements and felt that some of the information was superfluous.
 So once again, he put in a call to Carolyne and her team.